-The expense ratio is a percentage based annual charge that you are paying to an investment advisor or manager to manage your fund.
+- Expense ratio: The expense ratio is a percentage based annual charge that you are paying to an investment advisor or manager to manage your fund.
 You could pay it to an active fund manager or to the platform itself, and it is billed on your annual return.
 For example, if your investment yields 10% and your expense ratio is 1%, you will actually earn 9% on return.
 What you really need to search is that the expense ratio remains low; otherwise, it will compound and eat a significant portion out of your profits.
-A 2017 study done by ESMA website over three years found that fees and one-off charges diminished returns by 29%.
+A 2017 study done by the ESMA website over three years found that fees and one-off charges diminished returns by 29%.
 In Belgium, the diminishing returns amounted to up to 31% before inflation.
 Of course, the high fees mostly apply to actively managed funds (e.g. mutual funds).
 Passive investments require far less in fees and are more stable with returns.
 Regardless, a good ratio for fees should not exceed 0.2% per year.

-Fees are mostly charged on the investment account itself and not the funds or the profits.
+- Fees related to your investment advisor: Fees are mostly charged on the investment account itself and not the funds or the profits.
 Such fees include the yearly account fee, custodian fees, purchase and redemption fees and commissions if any.
 All or some may apply to your investment account.
 The problem is not the fee itself but the impact it can have if you are not observing.
 For example, if you invest 80,000 EUR in an S&P 500 index for a long term of 25 years, and your annual fee is only 0.5%, your growth will be up to 380,000 EUR on average.
 Now, add an annual fee of 2% to your index, and you will see your returns diminished to 260,000 EUR with you paying 120,000 EUR in fees.
 Since these fees appear really low, anyone might dismiss them.
 However, they will compound too and rise exponentially over time.
 Like expense ratio, your fees should be no more than 0.5% annually.

-You need to be aware of taxes because you need to pay them before taking the profits.
+- Taxes on investment: You need to be aware of taxes because you need to pay them before taking the profits.
 The suggestion is here not to look for lower rates because your taxes depend on your residency.
 Rather be observant of it and make your investment decisions around it.

 Voluntary investor behaviour is the leading cause of portfolio underperformance.
 It stems from psychological triggers that make investors act irrationally.
 Some of them may sound familiar, for example, panic selling, buying high, poor allocation strategy and many more.
 The irrational behaviour is rooted in the lack of confidence in the market, which leads to your portfolio underperforming in the markets.